linrongbin16/fzfx.vim/README.md

 ### Git (for Windows)

-Since the fzf scripts on Windows are actually implemented by forwarding user input to linux shell scripts, we are relying on the embeded shell installed with [Git for Windows](https://git-scm.com/download/win).
+Since the cmd scripts on Windows are actually implemented by forwarding user input to linux shell scripts, thus we are relying on the embeded shell installed with [Git for Windows](https://git-scm.com/download/win).

 Install with the below 3 options: